 - Getting money out of your home is easy: You aren’t taking out a loan with EasyKnock, so you don’t have to meet typical qualification requirements necessary for a cash-out refinance loan or other home equity products.

-- Your debt-to-income ratio and credit score also don’t matter: So you can access the equity in your home even if you aren’t an ideal borrower.
+- Your debt-to-income ratio and credit score are less important factors: You can access your home’s value even if you aren’t an ideal borrower.

-- Funds can be accessed quickly: It normally takes a long time to sell your home.
+- Funds can be accessed quickly: It normally takes a long time to sell your house.
 But you don’t have to worry about this with EasyKnock.
-Most people get their money in around 13 days, although it could take as long as 21 days to get to closing.
+Most people get their money in around 9 days.

 - You no longer own your home: With a home equity loan or refinance loan, you still retain ownership of your home and can benefit from property appreciation.

-- You must begin paying rent: While you were previously an owner and building equity, you’re now a tenant.
+- You must pay rent: While you were previously an owner and building equity, you’re now a tenant.
 If you want to stay put in your home and rent, the money you pay each month goes to your landlord.

 - Borrowing can be expensive: You have to pay rent for your home and you have to pay a fee to EasyKnock equal to 1.5% of your home’s value.